INNOVATORS VS COVID 19

 Tell us about you, your career, how you founded Lanceria.

 Mihai Sebastian Sararu: I am 24 years old, and I worked as a freelance developer for a long time, thanks to my passion for all things IT and AI that dates back to my childhood years.
 While working as a freelancer, I would often encounter various frustrating issues, so I eventually decided to build an exceptional team and come up with a much better product.
-So this is how Lanceria came to be, named this way to highlight what is at its core: freelancing and AI, so it’s “lancer” plus “AI” spelled backward.
+So this is how Lanceria came to be, named this way to highlight what is at its core: freelancing and AI, so it’s “lancer” plus “AI” spelt backwards.

 How does Lanceria innovate?